 Many traditional art academies incorporated the study of anatomy not just in studio from a skeleton but also in conjunction with a medical teaching facility.

-Although a historic program of study, there was a lapse in its implementation.
-During the 1990’s a few of the PAFA Professors established an anatomy program in relationship with Hahneman University Hospital.
-It was just a few blocks a way from the PAFA museum and studios which allowed easy movement for art students to and from anatomy.
+Although a historic program of study, there was a lapse in implementation.
+During the 1990’s a few of the PAFA Professors established a new anatomy program inspired by Eakins’ work and teaching.
+The course of study utilized Hahneman University Hospital only a few blocks away.
+The short walk from the PAFA museum and studios allowed easy movement for art students to and from anatomy.

-As students a small group of us (we had to enter a drawing competition and be voted into this privelige by a committee of faculty) we would walk, sketchbooks in hand to draw from the anatomy and dissection classes in the hospital.
-It was an invaluable experience that also re-iterated the importance of the spirit to the process.
+As students a small group of us (we had to enter a drawing competition and be voted into this privilege by a committee of faculty) would walk, sketchbooks in hand to draw from the anatomy and dissection classes in the hospital.
+It was an invaluable experience that for me re-iterated the importance of the spirit to the process.
 Our drawings were precise, distinct, exacting, yet did not contain the gesture, life-force, or movement that propels a simple drawing into a work of art.
+The balance between these two things- an understanding of anatomical structure and proportion along with the expression of gesture or life need to be investigated with great sensitivity.

-We can see a clear relationship between sound understanding of the structures that lie beneath a form, and a seemingly effortless series of brushwork we encounter when viewing a portrait painted by an artist whose education included anatomy.
+We can see a clear relationship between sound understanding of structures that lie beneath a form, and seemingly effortless patterns of mark making when viewing a portrait painted or sculpted by an artist whose education included anatomy.
 The work of Eakins and Sargent are examples from the realist period.
-We can look further back in history to Da Vinci, and Michelangelo; and even further back toward classicism in Greek sculpture to see and understand these important relationships between study and professional practice.
+We can look further back in history to Da Vinci, and Michelangelo; and even further back toward classicism in Greek sculpture to see and understand these vital relationships between study and professional practice.

-Please see some of the work below which illustrates the direct relationship between the study of anatomy and sound representation of the figure:
+Please see some of the work below which illustrates the direct relationship between the study of anatomy and sound representation of the figure with an expressive quality that includes spirit, gesture, and life.

 This life sized sculpture of John the Baptist by Neo-Classical sculptor Houdon stands in The Borghese Museum in Rome.
 I first encountered it accidentally as I was viewing the collection as a student on a traveling scholarship.
 I immediately recognized the pose as I had drawn, painted, and sculpted it in the studios at PAFA from a casting of the ecorche that Houdon created as a preparatory study for the sculpture.
 The relationship is uncanny, and demonstrates the amount of preparation an artist does as they move through the creative process.